 Holi is a festival of colors and is awaited with a lot of excitement by all.
 But, very few of us know that it gets 8 long dark days along with it.
 Only after those 8 days pass, then can Holi come with its beauty.
 Did you know that Holi is a festival of 9 days and not one?
 And the first eight days do not celebrate anything but are rather considered to be inauspicious.
 According to the Purnimant calendar followed in North India, Holashtak starts from the ‘Ashtami’ that is the 8th day of ‘Krishna Paksha’ and continues till the ‘Purnima’ of the ‘Falgun’ month.
 When it reaches its last day, that is Falgun Purnima, people celebrate the major Holi festival that is Holika Dahan.

-In 2021 Holashtak will start on Monday, 22nd of March, and will continue till Holi ka Dahan on Monday, March 29, 2021.
+Holashtak 2022 starts on Thursday, 10 March & ends with Holika Dahan on Thursday, 17 March.
 Any kind of auspicious work is strictly prohibited during this time period.
 It is believed that any auspicious work done during this period will give back exactly the opposite results.
 Only one thing done on Holashtak can give you positive results and that is daan (donation of money and food to the poor).

 You must Like: Why Rang Panchami is celebrated?